-Children are often caught in the crossfire of a divorce, and the results of a separation can wreak havoc on a child’s academic performance and behavior at school.
+Children are often caught in the crossfire of a divorce, and separation results can wreak havoc on a child’s academic performance and behavior at school.
 In fact, as Planet Divorce and Parenting Wizards' expert counselor asserts, “Children exposed to divorce are twice as likely to repeat a grade and five times likelier to be expelled or suspended from school.”

 Researchers have found that many children experience behavioral changes in the immediate months after a divorce.
-Subsequently, by understanding these issues, divorcing parents can help their children maintain their performance in public schools.
+Subsequently, divorcing parents can help their children maintain their performance in public schools by understanding these issues.

 What Happens to Children after a Divorce

-In the months following a divorce, children tend to demonstrate behaviors that are more disobedient, less affectionate, and more demanding.
+In the months following a divorce, children tend to demonstrate more disobedient, less affectionate, and more demanding behaviors.
 As children carry their personal problems from home into their school atmosphere, some of the changes seen in their school behavior include: